Nicolás Lapentti

 Nicolás Alexander Lapentti Gómez (/es/; born 13 August 1976) is an Ecuadorian former professional tennis player.
-Lapentti was ranked world No. 6 in men's singles by the Association of Tennis Professionals (ATP) in April 2000.
+Lapentti was ranked world No. 6 in singles by the ATP in April 2000.

 Personal information

+Lapentti began playing tennis at the age of six.
 His brothers, Giovanni and Leonardo, uncle Andrés, and cousins Roberto Quiroz and Emilio Gómez have also been professional tennis players.
+His brother Giovanni, reached a career-high singles ranking of world No. 110 in May 2005.
+In addition, the other brother Leonardo, was active at the lower levels of professional tennis.

-His father, also named Nicolás Lapentti, was a star basketball player at the College (now University) of St. Thomas in Minnesota from 1963 to 1967, and played on the Ecuador Olympic team.
+His father, also named Nicolás Lapentti, was a star basketball player at the college (now University) of St. Thomas in Minnesota from 1963 to 1967, and played on the Ecuador Olympic team.
 He set up the Nicolás Lapentti Foundation in late 2000 to help bring tennis to the underprivileged, and develop future champions.
 Other interests include soccer and reading Robert Ludlum books.

-Beginnings

-Lapentti began playing tennis at the age of six.